MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/protect-high-value-assets-by-controlling-the-health-of-windows-10-based-devices.md

 On most platforms, the Azure Active Directory (Azure AD) device registration happens automatically during enrollment.
 The device states are written by the MDM solution into Azure AD, and then read by Office 365 (or by any authorized Windows app that interacts with Azure AD) the next time the client tries to access an Office 365 compatible workload.

-If the device is not registered, the user will get a message with instructions on how to register (also known as enrolling).
-If the device is not compliant, the user will get a different message that redirects them to the MDM web portal where they can get more information on the compliance problem and how to resolve it.
+If the device isn't registered, the user will get a message with instructions on how to register (also known as enrolling).
+If the device isn't compliant, the user will get a different message that redirects them to the MDM web portal where they can get more information on the compliance problem and how to resolve it.

 **Azure AD** authenticates the user and the device, **MDM** manages the compliance and conditional access policies, and the **Health Attestation Service** reports about the health of the device in an attested way.